Section 504 of the Rehabilitation Act

 A 504 Plan is a document that provides accommodations only.
 There are no Special Ed services attached to a 504.
 An IEP (Individualized Education Plan) outlines learning goals and how the special education staff will help the child meet those goals.
 An IEP might include accommodations too, but they are listed as part of the methods for helping a kid reach their learning goals.

 Both are monitored throughout the school year.
 Once a year the child’s team of teachers, and school staff meet to review the plans and decide if changes are needed.
 If the child is struggling, a parent can ask for a meeting to review at any time.

 Who do I contact about 504 Plans?

 Your child’s school counselor is in charge of your school’s 504 Plans.
-Our district coordinator is Dr. Lisa Lawson, who can be reached at 302-793-5043.
+Our district coordinator is Director of Special Education Dr. Nicole Warner, who can be reached at 302-793-5043.